-Metro Transit's two largest modes/types of services are motor bus and light rail.
-We traced and agreed all object classes from Form F-30, Operating Expenses, for all modes/types of services to the general ledger using the crosswalk.
+The two largest modes/types of service are purchased transportation motor bus mode and purchased transportation demand response mode.
+We traced and agreed object classes from Form F-30, Operating Expenses, for all modes/types of services to the general ledger using the crosswalk.

-3. If management allocated shared operating expenses, inquire of management as to whether (1) the operating expenses are split between direct and shared costs; (2) shared costs were allocated across modes, services types and functions, (3) the allocation was documented in the crosswalk or other supporting documentation; and (4) the driving variables used are updated annually.
+If management allocated shared operating expenses, inquire of management as to whether (1) the operating expenses are split between direct and shared costs; (2) shared costs were allocated across modes, services types, and functions; (3) the allocation was documented in the crosswalk or other supporting documentation; and (4) the driving variables used are updated annually.